wdforge/flexMenu/README.md

 Should we absolutely position the popup?
 Usually this is a good idea.
 That way, the popup can appear over other content and spill outside a parent that has overflow: hidden set.
 If you want to do something different from this in CSS, just set this option to false.

 ###subItemClass
-(string, defaults to 'flexMenu-subitem')
-Default showing right arrow.
+(string, CSS-class name, defaults to 'flexMenu-subitem') Default showing right arrow.

 ###subItemOpenClass
-(string, defaults to 'flexMenu-subitem-open')
-Show by hover down arrow.
+(string, CSS-class name, defaults to 'flexMenu-subitem-open') Show by hover down arrow.

 ##License